 Don’t get confused: There’s no universal cure for acne, just ways to manage your breakouts better.
 So we tapped top skincare and beauty experts to break down all the need-to-know details.

-“Prepping skin is important, because it creates a canvas for your application,” says celebrity makeup artist Afton Williams.
+“Prepping skin is important because it creates a canvas for your application,” says celebrity makeup artist Afton Williams.
 “Without it, you may have dry patches or areas where [makeup] settles [unevenly].”
 And you don’t need a dozen products.
-The bare essentials are a cleanser to wash away dirt and grime, a toner to remove anything left lingering and to balance your skin’s pH, and a moisturizer to hydrate.
+A bare essential routine includes a cleanser to wash away dirt and grime, a toner to remove anything left lingering and to balance your skin’s pH, and a moisturizer to hydrate.

 If you’re dealing with one particular pimple, “gently dab a spot treatment [like a topical steroid] onto the [area] with a cotton swab and let it absorb,” says board-certified cosmetic medical dermatologist Margarita Lolis, MD.
 Moisturize the area, then start on your makeup application.

 “I like to use a foundation before trying to conceal breakouts,” explains Williams.
 “This way, you won’t end up going overboard with the amount of product you use.”
 Think about it: Foundation conceals a lot of imperfections on its own which cuts down how much you have to go back and spot-conceal.
-Right now, we’re all about Clinique’s Even Better Glow™ Light Reflecting Makeup Broad Spectrum SPF 15 ($28) for its subtle luminizing pigments.
+Right now, we’re all about Clinique’s Even Better Glow™ Light Reflecting Makeup Broad Spectrum SPF 15 ($29) for its subtle luminous pigments.
 Infused with vitamin C, this moisturizing foundation will give your complexion instant radiance while improving your natural glow over time.
-Williams recommends applying it with a sponge, because you can really press it into skin.
+Having trouble getting your makeup to cover acne?
+Williams recommends applying it with a sponge because you can really press it into the skin.
 “With breakouts, makeup never seems to really stick, so it’s important to dab and press product on, rather than swipe,” she says.

 Ready to make your life even better?
 Check back next week for more tips—and in the meantime, shop the Clinique products that'll improve your makeup routine every time.